 Fortunately, greater awareness of the harmful and addictive nature of alcohol and other drugs has increased demand for more natural alternatives.

-According to the International Journal of Scientific Research in Science and Technology, some herbal medicines are known to exhibit the same therapeutic effects without the adverse side effects of some conventional medicine.
+According to some scientific experts, certain herbal medicines are known to exhibit the same therapeutic effects without the adverse side effects of some conventional medicine.

 Supplements like CBD are being widely reviewed and used by medical researchers to treat stress-related conditions such as general and social anxiety and chronic stress.